vasvivkaushik-ship-it/Mobile-sales-dashboard/README.md

 ### ✨ Features / Highlights
 🔴 Business Problem
-In the highly competitive mobile market, businesses struggle to:
+In the highly competitive mobile market, businesses struggle;

-Track sales performance across regions
+- To track sales performance across regions
-Understand customer preferences and behavior
+- Understand customer preferences and behavior
-Identify top-performing brands and models
+- Identify top-performing brands and models
-Analyze payment trends and seasonal demand
+- Analyze payment trends and seasonal demand

-Raw data makes it difficult to extract meaningful insights quickly.
+- Raw data makes it difficult to extract meaningful insights quickly.

 ### 🎯 Goal of the Dashboard

 To build an interactive analytics tool that:

-Tracks overall sales performance
+-Tracks overall sales performance
-Identifies top cities, brands, and models
+-Identifies top cities, brands, and models
-Analyzes customer satisfaction and payment behavior Highlights trends across months and days
+-Analyzes customer satisfaction and payment behavior -Highlights trends across months and days

 ### 📊 Walkthrough of Key Visuals
 - KPI Cards (Top Section)